Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Results

 \subsubsection{Correlation coefficients}

 We start with the Tabs. \ref{table:coeff_B}, \ref{table:coeff_C}, where we show the $B$ and $C$ spin correlation coefficients respectively.
 For the NLO QCD and the complete-NLO calculations we present the results from both the unexpanded and expanded definitions.
-In all cases we show the absolute statistical error and the relative uncertainties from the scale variation.
+In all cases we show the absolute statistical error and the relative scale and PDF uncertainties. \\

 In Tab.~\ref{table:coeff_B} we see that almost all of the coefficients are compatible with zero at LO and NLO QCD accuracy for both the unexpanded and expanded definitions.
 At the complete-NLO accuracy there is a small deviation from zero for some coefficients.
 In Tab.~\ref{table:coeff_C} for the $C$ coefficients, we find a similar trend for the coefficients being close to zero at LO, and remaining close to zero for most of the coefficients, except the $C_{kk}, C_{nn}, C_{rr}, C_{rk}+C_{kr}$ also at NLO QCD.
 For the vanishing $C$ coefficients, they remain compatible with zero also when the complete-NLO corrections are considered, in contrast to some of the $B$ coefficients which obtain a finite correction.
 For the four non-zero coefficients, the EW corrections are small and do not alter the NLO QCD prediction.
 They further show stability between the unexpanded and expanded predictions. \\